-- 1/2 cup whole milk
+- 1/2 cup whole milk, room temperature

-- 1/2 cup heavy whipping cream
+- 1/2 cup heavy whipping cream, room temperature

 - 1 tablespoon fresh thyme leaves

-- 1/4 teaspoon salt
+- 1/4 teaspoon salt (preferably kosher)

-- 1 (6.5 ounce) jar Mario artichoke hearts
+- 1 (6.5 ounce) jar artichoke hearts, drained

-- 1/4 cup Mario manzanilla olives
+- 1/4 cup manzanilla olives (whole or sliced)

-- 1/4 cup Mario roasted red pepper strips
+- 1/4 cup roasted red pepper strips

 - Make the pie crust: In the bowl of a food processor, add the flour, sugar, and salt.
-Add the cold butter and shortening and pulse until butter and shortening are cut into the flour, looking like large pebbles.
+Add the cold butter and cold shortening and pulse until butter and shortening are cut into the flour, looking like large pebbles.